 Nissan Sentra Generations

 The Nissan Sentra‘s journey kicked off in 1982, stepping in to fill the shoes of the Datsun 210.
 This compact car quickly made a name for itself, earning kudos for its fuel efficiency, affordability, and sleek design.
-In fact, it became Nissan’s top-selling ride for many years in the 1980s, setting the stage for its long-standing presence in the compact car market.
+In fact, it became Nissan’s top-selling ride for many years in the 1980s, setting the stage for its lasting presence in the compact car market.

 Generation | Years |